-Since Rh-HDN is very rare in Chinese population and rarely occurs in the first pregnancy, unless there was a prior abortion or miscarriage, so our medical community really lacks the knowledge of this morbidity especially during the one-child policy era.
-Rh (D) mediated HDN is just one kind of the Rh-HDN which can be prevented or managed by Rhogam.
-Unfortunately, there is no role for Rhogam in C, c, E, e antibody mediated HDN.
-With the recent reversion of one-child policy we can expect the number of CcEe-mediated HDN may increase and we need to prepare for this change.
-We pediatricians need to be aware that Rh (+), as we commonly call for those RhD (+) pregnant women, do not guarantee that there is no risk for their newborns to develop Rh-HDN.
+Since Rh-HDN is very rare in Chinese population and rarely occurs in the first pregnancy, unless there was a prior abortion or miscarriage, our medical community really lacks knowledge of this morbidity, especially during the one-child policy era.
+Rh (D) mediated HDN is just one kind of Rh-HDN that can be prevented or managed by Rhogam.
+Unfortunately, there is no role for Rhogam in C, c, E, or e antibody mediated HDN.
+With the recent reversion of the one-child policy, we can expect the number of CcEe-mediated HDN may increase, and we need to prepare for this change.
+We pediatricians need to be aware that Rh (+), as we commonly call those RhD (+) pregnant women, does not guarantee that there is no risk for the development of Rh-HDN in newborns.
 We also need to know that first-born newborn is not completely protected from Rh-HDN if the mother had prior abortion, transfusion, or miscarriage.
-Our obstetric colleagues are recommended to provide at least 500 I.U.
-Rhogam injection to pregnant women at 28 wk’ and 34 wk’ gestation, or one 1500 I.U. injection at 28 wks’ gestation, to RhD (-) pregnant women, followed by a 500 I.U. injection within 72 h after delivery to prevent Rh (D) sensitization if they are Rh (D)-negative with a Rh (D)-positive sex partner.
+Our obstetric colleagues are recommended to provide at least 500 international units (I.U.)
+Rhogam injection to pregnant women at 28 wk and 34 wk gestation or one 1500 I.U. injection at 28 wk gestation to RhD (-) pregnant women, followed by a 500 I.U. injection within 72 h after delivery to prevent Rh (D) sensitization if they are Rh (D)-negative with a Rh (D)-positive sex partner.

 In the presence of ABO incompatibility, the chance to develop Rh sensitization decreases dramatically by at least 2.4-fold[16].
 This protective effect is believed to come from the higher antigenicity of the ABO blood group.
 It is interesting that none of our newborns complicated with ABO incompatibility, but clinical significance deserves more extensive multi-institutional studies in the future.
-During clinical work-up, caution needs to be paid for that direct Coombs test can be negative in severe Rh-HDN due to extremely high titer of the antibody[17].
+During clinical work-up, it is important to note that direct Coombs test can be negative in severe Rh-HDN due to extremely high titer of the antibody[17].
 Contrary to Rhogam, Anti-E antibody is presently not available for preventing and treating anti-E mediated HDN.
 However, non-specific intravenous immunoglobulin can be used to ameliorate the severity of hemolysis and hence the jaundice[18].

 In conclusion, Rh-HDN is an infrequent cause of HDN but can elicit severe hemolysis.
 In the present era, we need to be more familiar with the spectrum of this disease since most of our Rh-HDN is not due to anti-D antibody and cannot be prevented by the Rhogam injection.
 Our results only represent our regional experience.
 An extensive collaboration between pediatrician, obstetricians, and transfusion experts is required for a better understanding of Rh-HDN that can help us to establish a proper guideline in management.